Sense-GVT/DeCLIP/README.md

 # [Supervision Exists Everywhere: A Data Efficient Contrastive Language-Image Pre-training Paradigm.](https://arxiv.org/abs/2110.05208)

-DeCLIP: Supervision Exists Everywhere: A Data Efficient Contrastive Language-Image Pre-training Paradigm.
-Our paper is available on [Arxiv](https://arxiv.org/abs/2110.05208).
+**DeCLIP**: *Supervision Exists Everywhere: A Data Efficient Contrastive Language-Image Pre-training Paradigm*. the paper is available on [Arxiv](https://arxiv.org/abs/2110.05208).

+**CLIP-Benchmark**: *Democratizing Contrastive Language-Image Pre-training: A CLIP Benchmark of Data, Model, and Supervision*. the paper is available on [Arxiv](https://arxiv.org/abs/2203.05796).

 DeCLIP is an open-source project that welcomes any contribution and feedback.
 We wish that the toolbox and benchmark could serve the growing research community by providing a flexible as well as a standardized toolkit to reimplement existing methods and develop their own new Contrastive Language-Image Pretraining methods.
 You can find the following things in this repo:
 + Pre-trained models and training codes to reproduce various Contrastive Language-Image Pretraining methods(e.g. CLIP, DeCLIP, SLIP, FILIP).